All about this bright and beautiful tropical fruit.

 Want some more fabulous fruit?
 You’ll love:

-How to Cut and Eat a Ripe Dragon Fruit
+How to Cut a Dragon Fruit (and Eat It!)

 - 1 ripe dragon fruit